2006 Stanley Cup playoffs: (2) Carolina Hurricanes vs. (4) Buffalo Sabres

-Western Conference Final
+Western Conference final

 (6) Mighty Ducks of Anaheim vs. (8) Edmonton Oilers

 This was the first playoff meeting between these two teams.
-Anaheim most recently made it to the Conference Finals in 2003, sweeping the Minnesota Wild in four games, while the Oilers last made it to the Conference Finals in 1992, losing to Chicago in four games.
+Anaheim most recently made it to the conference finals in 2003, sweeping the Minnesota Wild in four games, while the Oilers last made it to the conference finals in 1992, losing to Chicago in four games.
 Edmonton won all four games during this year's regular season series.

 The Oilers eliminated Anaheim in five games.
 Ales Hemsky's power-play goal at 11:35 of the second period gave the Oilers the lead as they took game one 3–1.
 Oilers goaltender Dwayne Roloson made 33 saves won again by a score of 3–1.
 Fernando Pisani scored the game-winning goal for the Oilers in game three as the two teams traded eight goals in the third period and Edmonton hung on for a 5–4 victory.
 Anaheim changed goaltenders before the start of game four as Jean-Sebastien Giguere got the start for the Mighty Ducks.
 Anaheim took a three-goal lead in the first period and never looked back winning the game 6–3.
 Dwayne Roloson made 32 saves as the Oilers ended the series with a 2–1 victory in game five.
 The Oilers became the first eighth-seeded team to reach the Finals under this playoff format (which was introduced in 1994).
 Anaheim changed their team nickname, uniforms and logo after the season as they became known as the Anaheim Ducks.
+This was the last time the Oilers made the conference finals until 2022.